semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 * Unit tests:

   * Template/Stylesheet resolution from config.
-  * Asset path resolution relative to defining node.
+  * Asset path resolution relative to defining knop.
 * Integration tests:

-  * Sample node with inherited config from platform mesh generating a resource page with the correct template and stylesheet.
+  * Sample knop with inherited config from platform mesh generating a resource page with the correct template and stylesheet.

 ---